How Not to Piss Off New Yorkers

 Keep right if you are the “slower traffic”

 That goes not only for the streets, but also for the sidewalks, and by god it goes doubly for the escalators, where it’s stand on the right, hustle up/down the left.
 Seems like common sense, but all it takes is one oblivious commuter or follower of the “you’re not going to get there any faster” school to muck things up.
-Something else to consider: over the past year the London Underground has been experimenting with a “no walking” escalator policy, rightfully infuriating commuters; when you observe left/right rules, you’re not only being polite, you’re supporting our beleaguered British allies.

 Know your quirky food ordering policies

 The Soup Nazi isn’t an anomaly.
 All over New York, counter-service restaurants have efficiency-oriented policies that, if not followed, will perturb not only the employee taking your order but your fellow linemates as well.
 At Alidoro, you must pick a sandwich from the 40 or so on the menu -- and choose a bread (sfilatino, tramezzino, focaccia, semolina, white or wheat) -- before reaching the counter.
-At Katz’s, obviously don’t lose your ticket, but also: every meat cutter has their own line, so muscle up in front of one of them and ignore people who don’t realize your moves are owner-sanctioned.
+At Katz’s, you obviously can't lose your ticket, but also: every meat cutter has their own line, so muscle up in front of one of them and ignore people who don’t realize your moves are owner-sanctioned.

 “Speak up.
 Don’t be quiet.
 Don’t be shy or timid.
 Eye of the tiger.
 Get your elbows up and be aggressive.” - Jake Dell, Katz’s Deli